A general approach to posterior contraction in nonparametric inverse problems: General theorem

 Assume that the observations $Y^{n}$ come from model (\ref{eq:intro:model}) and that $P^n_{Kf}$ admit densities $p^{n}_{Kf}$ relative to a $\sigma$-finite measure $\mu^{n}$.
 To avoid complicated notations, we drop the superscript $n$ in the rest of the paper.
 Let $\mathcal{F}$ and $K\mathcal{F}$ be metric spaces, and let $d$ and $d_K$ denote metrics on both spaces, respectively.

 In this section we present the main result of this paper which gives an upper bound on the posterior contraction rate under some general conditions on the prior.
-We will call the estimation of $Kf$ given the observations $Y$ the \emph{direct problem}, and the estimation $f$ given $Y$ the \emph{inverse problem}.
-The main idea is to control the change of norms between $d_K$ and $d$.
-If the posterior distribution concentrates around $Kf_0$ for the metric $d_K$ at a certain rate in the direct problem, applying the change of norms will give us an upper bound on the posterior contraction rate for the metric $d$ in the inverse problem.
-However, since the problem is ill-posed the change of norms cannot be controlled over the whole space $K\mathcal{F}$.
-A way to come around this problem is to only focus on a sequence of sets of high posterior mass for which the change of norm is feasible.
+We call the estimation of $Kf$ given the observations $Y$ the \emph{direct problem}, and the estimation $f$ given $Y$ the \emph{inverse problem}.
+The main idea is to control the change of metrics $d_K$ and $d$.
+If the posterior distribution concentrates around $Kf_0$ for the metric $d_K$ at a certain rate in the direct problem, applying the change of metrics will give us an upper bound on the posterior contraction rate for the metric $d$ in the inverse problem.
+However, since the operator $K$ does not posses a continuous inverse, the change of metrics cannot be controlled over the whole space $K\mathcal{F}$.
+A way to circumvent this issue is to only focus on a sequence of sets of high posterior mass for which the change of metric is feasible.
 More precisely, for a set $\mathcal{S}\subset \mathcal{F}$, $f_0 \in \mathcal{F}$ and a fixed $\delta > 0$ we call the quantity

 the \emph{modulus of continuity}.
 We note that in this definition we do not assume $f_0 \in \mathcal{S}$.
 This is thus a local version of the modulus of continuity considered in \citep{donoho1991} or \citep{hoffmann2013adaptive}.
 On the one hand, the sets $\mathcal{S}_n$ need to be big enough to capture most of the posterior mass.
 On the other hand, one has to be able to control the distance between the elements of $\mathcal{S}_n$ and $f_0$, given the distance between $Kf$ and $Kf_0$ is small.
 Since the operator $K$ is unbounded, this suggests that the sets $\mathcal{S}_n$ cannot be too big.